 The recommended adult dose of beclomethasone nasal spray is TWO sprays in each nostril twice daily, usually in the morning and evening (daily dose of 400 mcg of beclomethasone).
 Once the condition is under control, it may be possible to reduce the number of sprays, for example, one spray in each nostril twice a day.

 Fluticasone nasal spray is available over the counter as Pirinase Allergy (P medicine) and Pirinase Hayfever Relief (GSL medication) for adults aged 18 years and over.
-GSL version of the product (available outside the pharmacy) contains 60 sprays, whereas the ‘P’ product contains 120 sprays.
+GSL version (available outside the pharmacy) contains 60 sprays, whereas the ‘P’ product contains 120 sprays.

 How long does it take for Pirinase to work?